 Buy your pattern here.
 Our patterns come with a commercial license.

+The time lapse starts at 2:53 in the video.
 If you decide that you want to try this out, the pattern can be found here!

 What we did: we decided how big we wanted our project and then downloaded and printed out the pattern at that size.
 We use an online tool called Rapid Resizer.
 It costs $29 per year.